We aim to show how 5G can make Dorset a better place to live, work and visit.

 5G RuralDorset is running four research and development work projects with other supporting work running in parallel.
 Our main areas of interest are;

 - Future of Food.
-We will be trialling uses of 5G connectivity in agriculture and aquaculture to increase productivity and reduce environmental impact.
+We are trialling uses of 5G connectivity in agriculture and aquaculture to increase productivity and reduce environmental impact.

 - Innovation Accelerator.
-Advanced 5G mobile connectivity will be provided at the heart of Dorset Innovation Park, a Local Enterprise Zone and advanced-engineering centre which already supports large and small companies that develop innovative connected products and services.
+Advanced 5G mobile connectivity has been provided at the heart of Dorset Innovation Park, a Local Enterprise Zone and advanced-engineering centre which already supports large and small companies that develop innovative connected products and services.

 - Rural Community Accelerator.
-Based on the Lulworth Estate, we will use new mobile services to unlock social and commercial benefits.
+Based on the Lulworth Estate, we are using new mobile services to unlock social and commercial benefits.

 - Connected Coast.
 Connectivity along the coast can often be poor which hampers emergency response.
-This research area will focus on improving public coastal safety by increasing access to digital communication services for first responder organisations such as the RNLI and Maritime & Coastguard Agency as well as the General Lighthouse Authority.
+This research area focuses on improving public coastal safety by increasing access to digital communication services for first responder organisations such as the RNLI and investigates possible use cases with emergency services.

 - Coastal Cliff Monitoring.
 We have expanded our project activities to monitor land stability and cliff movement at key points along the Jurassic Coast.
 In order to deliver this research we have brought the British Geological Society (BGS) into the project as a new partner who will work alongside Vodafone, Bournemouth University, Neutral Networks and Dorset Council.
 The work trial will deploy 5G connected NBIoT sensors to collect data, including acceleration and temperature, which will then be processed and analysed in the cloud for interpretation by BGS experts.